Land Records Overview

 - Warrantee Township Maps: A group of warrant tracts lying contiguous to each other and encompassing an entire township or townships.
 Please note, warrantee maps were not made for all townships.
-A current price list of maps is available.
-Paper copies, as well as digital scans of all maps, can be ordered by contacting the Archives at 717.783.9877.
-Scanned images of all warrantee township maps are now available online.
+Digital scans of all maps can be ordered by contacting the Archives at 717.783.9877.
+Scanned images of all warrantee township maps are available online.

 - Land Office Maps and Folio Worksheets: A variety of map types, grouped by county, that were kept and used by the Land Office for reference.
 Included are pencil drafts of unfinished connected draft maps and warrantee township maps, surveys, blueprints, drafts, plats, published maps of geological features, and related written materials.
 A database index to these materials is available online, but only specifies vague locations, NOT landowner names.
 The worksheet folios usually include internal indexes listing the names appearing on items within the folders.

 For more Land Office Records please see Record Group 17 (Records of the Land Office)